 In addition, EngageBay provides detailed and custom reports and metrics on customer calls, won and lost deals, tasks, and sales forecasts.

 The robust CRM also offers free Live Chat software for real-time client communication.
-This tool is reminiscent of a social media text messaging service, offering features like emojis, file attachments, chat requests, and chat categories.
+This tool is reminiscent of a social media text messaging apps, offering features like emojis, file attachments, chat requests, and chat categories.
 You can embed the live chat service on any website and customize its appearance.
 The live chat also integrates with the 360-degree customer view to help personalize your chat.
 Additionally, multiple team members can collaborate on a single chat to provide faster assistance to customers.

-Engagebay's free CRM has attractive features like contact scoring, customer segmentation, sales workflows, a landing page builder, video marketing and many more features.
+Engagebay's free CRM software has attractive features like contact scoring, customer segmentation, sales workflows, a landing page builder, video marketing and many more features.
 It is free for up to 15 users and 250 contacts.

 The All-in-one bundle offers even more features like Automation, custom reports, A/B testing and email sequencing.

-10. Copilot
+11. Copilot

 Founded: 2020